Tormented (2009 British film)

 Tormented is a 2009 British black comedy slasher film directed by Jon Wright, written by Stephen Prentice, and starring Alex Pettyfer, April Pearson, Dimitri Leonidas, Calvin Dean and Tuppence Middleton.
 The plot centres on a group of students being stalked and murdered by the ghost of a bullied teenager.
 The film was released on 22 May 2009 in the United Kingdom by Pathé and was produced by BBC Films, Pathé, Slingshot Studios, Forward Films, and Screen West Midlands.
-It received mixed to positive reviews from critics, with many praising the humour and cast, but criticising the formulaic plot.
-The film earned £284,757 on a £700,000 budget.
+It received mixed reviews from critics.

 Plot

 Head girl Justine Fielding (Tuppence Middleton) is escorted out of Fairview High School by the police, as other pupils look on.

 Five days earlier, Justine is reading the eulogy at the funeral of unpopular, asthmatic student Darren Mullet (Calvin Dean).
-Mullet's equally unpopular friend, Jason Banks (Olly Alexander), is (literally) thrown out of the church by the sadistic P.E. teacher after calling her a hypocrite because she did not really know him.
+Mullet's equally unpopular friend, Jason Banks (Olly Alexander), is (literally) thrown out of the church by the sadistic P.E. teacher after calling Justine a hypocrite because he did not really know him.
 Later, Justine agrees to go to a party with Alex (Dimitri Leonidas), organised by his popular friends, Bradley (Alex Pettyfer), Tasha (April Pearson), Khalillah (Larissa Wilson), Sophie (Georgia King) and Marcus (Tom Hopper).

 When Justine arrives at the party, the DJ, Jez (Ben Lloyd-Hughes), egged on by Tasha, raps unflatteringly about her, before being thrown out of the party by Bradley.
 Bradley, Tasha, Khalillah, Marcus and Sophie all receive insulting text messages from Mullet's number.
 Later, Alex and Justine go to a bedroom and make out, only to be pranked by Bradley, wearing a clown costume and pretending to attack them with a chainsaw.
 Later, the 'in-crowd' toast Mullet.
 Justine admits that she did not know who he was.
 Jez goes to the cemetery and urinates on Mullet's grave.
 He is stabbed with a wooden crucifix by Mullet's ghost.

 At school, Bradley threatens Nasser (James Floyd), the leader of the school's emo clique, about removing a website he had put up about Mullet.
 Justine drops her old friends Helena and Emily to hang out with the popular crowd.
 She finds a teddy bear (stolen from Mullet's grave) in her locker and, assuming it is from Alex, agrees to go on another date with him.
 Jason tells her that Mullet was in love with her and hands her his suicide note.
 In the school's recording studio, Mullet's ghost forces Nasser to listen to music at top volume through his headphones, rendering him permanently deaf.